We feel your (back) pain and think it’s time you fixed it!

 Achy back?
-We’ve all had one at least once.
-You may have lived with yours for so long that you’ve learned to ignore the pain.
-It always seems to be the same reasons too – you slept weird, sat at a computer for 9 hours or all that yard work from the weekend is finally catching up to you.
+We’ve all suffered through one at least once.
+Maybe you’ve lived with yours for so long that you’ve learned to ignore the pain.
+It always seems to be the same reasons too.
+You slept in a weird position, sat at a computer for 9 hours or all that yard work from the weekend finally caught up to you.
 But what if it isn’t all those things?

 What if your mattress is responsible for your bad back?

-If you have any back pain, injury or autoimmune disorder, a good night’s sleep is more powerful and longer lasting than the strongest muscle relaxants.
-But if your mattress is standing between you and the best sleep possible, your back may the victim.
-Your muscles, ligaments, tendons and disks can only fully rest and relax when you’re sleeping.
+If you suffer from back pain, injury or an autoimmune disorder, a good night’s sleep can be more powerful and longer lasting than muscle relaxants.
+But if your old and sagging mattress is standing between you and the best sleep possible, your back may be the victim.
+Muscles, ligaments, tendons and disks can only fully rest and work towards a healthier you when you’re sleeping.
 And then you’re caught in an unending loop of sleepless nights and pain-filled mornings.

 Knowing what to look for can help you choose the best mattress for you and your back.
-Some things to consider:

-- Support – Your new mattress should support the heaviest parts of your body where your natural curves are located (your head, shoulders and hips).
-The best mattress for you will support your spine at all points while allowing it to maintain its natural curves.
+- Support matters.
+Your new mattress should support the heaviest parts of your body where your natural curves are located (your head, shoulders and hips).
+The best mattress will support your spine at all points while allowing it to maintain its natural “S” curve.
 Hint: you’ll know it’s a supportive mattress if you can lie comfortably on your back without tensing your muscles.

-- Space – According to EverydayHealth.com, we all move 40-60 times when sleeping each night.
+- Size matters.
+According to experts, we all move 40-60 times when sleeping each night.
 If you sleep with a partner, you may need more space to allow for all that rocking and rolling.
 King size mattresses offer sprawlers an opportunity to move freely throughout the night without disturbing their partner.
 Hint: lay on the mattress with your partner and stretch your arms out.
 If you feel cramped when you’re awake, it will be worse when you’re sleeping

-Choosing the right mattress based on your natural sleep posture is important.
-It needs to be firm enough to provide support and soft enough to contour your body.
+Choosing the right mattress based on your natural sleep posture is important too.
+Your new mattress needs to be firm enough to provide spinal support but soft enough to contour your body.
 Simple, right?

 - Plush mattress for your bad back?
-If a mattress is too soft, your body won’t be supported adequately throughout the night.
+If a mattress is too soft, your spine be adequately supported throughout the night.
 You may feel like you’re sinking into the mattress, making it harder to roll over in the middle in the night.
-Who wants to wake up to roll over?
+Who wants to wake up just to roll over?
 This stuck feeling can lead to sensations of numbness, tingling and aching.

 - Too hard?
 Too soft?
 Well, Goldilocks, what’s just right for you?
 When it comes to buying a new mattress for your bad back, a medium firm support mattress will help relieve pressure points, while supporting your muscles and bone structure.
-A mattress that offers both support and comfort, with today’s newest combination of mattress technology; is a hybrid mattress.
+A mattress that offers both support and comfort, with today’s newest combination of mattress technology is a hybrid mattress.
 With latex and memory foam to comfort and cradle the contours of your body and innersprings to support and provide pressure point relief, a hybrid mattress can be the best choice for you and your bad back.

 - Will an adjustable base help my bad back?
-Many people with chronic medical conditions and debilitating back problems choose to utilize an adjustable base.
-The ability to adjust move the head and foot of the bed allows you to choose a variety of sleep positions throughout the night, reducing pressure and pain on muscles, joints and bones.
+Many people with chronic medical conditions and debilitating back problems support their mattress with an adjustable base.
+The ability to adjust move the head and foot of the bed independently allows you to choose a variety of sleep positions throughout the night, reducing pressure and pain on muscles, joints and bones.